/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 4. Batch Processing Opportunities

 SQS allows configuring batch sizes up to 10 messages per Lambda invocation.
 For some workloads, this can improve efficiency by processing multiple videos in one function call.
-We found this works well for shorter videos but kept batch size = 1 for longer content.
+Larger batches tend to work well for shorter videos, while a batch size of 1 is often a better fit for longer content.

-Adrian Hornsby, Principal System Developer Advocate at AWS, notes that “the small increase in average latency is vastly outweighed by the improvement in p99 and p999 latency” because queue-based architectures prevent concurrent processing spikes that cause timeouts and failures.
+The small increase in average latency is typically outweighed by the improvement in p99 and p999 latency, because queue-based architectures prevent concurrent processing spikes that cause timeouts and failures.

 Securing Your SQS-Enhanced System